nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 !!! exercise

     If you have more CPUs available, try changing your script to request more resources for this process.
-For example, see the [directive docs](https://www.nextflow.io/docs/latest/process.html#cpus). `$task.cpus` is already specified in this script, so setting the number of CPUs as a directive will tell Nextflow to run this job.
+For example, see the [directive docs](https://www.nextflow.io/docs/latest/process.html#cpus). `$task.cpus` is already specified in this script, so setting the number of CPUs as a directive will tell Nextflow how to run this job, in terms of number of CPUs.

     ??? result